biolink/biolink-model/index.md

 Following the JSON-LD context standard.

 Note that we do not curate these in biolink.
-Rather we take these from upstream sources.
+Rather we take these from upstream sources, via prefixcommons biocontexts.
 We specify a priority order of upstream sources in cases where conflicts may occur.
-See the `default_curie_prefixes` tag at the top of the [biolink-model.yaml](biolink-model.yaml) file.
-We also specify a small set of top-level overrides via the `prefixes` tag at the top.
+See the [default_curi_maps](https://biolink.github.io/biolinkml/docs/default_curi_maps) tag at the top of the [biolink-model.yaml](biolink-model.yaml) file.
+We also specify a small set of top-level overrides via the [prefixes](https://biolink.github.io/biolinkml/docs/prefixes) tag at the top.

 # BioLink model representation